Book Review: A Whole New Engineer

 As I read through the book, the idea of Montessori schools kept coming to mind.
 My wife works at a Montessori preschool, and we sent our kids there.
 They loved it.
 It was like the kids were driving the learning process (albeit with guides).
 And I could see how they were growing from that experience.
 “A Whole New Engineer” makes me think of an engineering education like a Montessori preschool, but with fewer snack breaks.

 Have you read this book?
-Let me know your thoughts either on Twitter or in the comments below.
+Let me know your thoughts on Twitter.

 author avatar